radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 [Here](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/networks/README.md) you can find a detailed description of these vascular networks and of their corresponding flow properties.

-## Plot some properties of a vascular network
+## Plotting some properties of a vascular network

 **THIS PART OF THE TUTORIAL WILL BE ADDED IN THE COMING DAYS.
 APOLOGIES FOR THE INCONVENIENCE**